aunebakk/nor-pim/Documentation/ReadMe.md

-# NorPim - Open Source ("NorPim - OSS")
+# NorPim - Open Source

-## Todo:
+## Todo
- - Better documentation of functionality
- - Better documentation
- - Remove unused stuff
+ - Applications Tile needs a better Windows install page
+ - What about the *Web* version, how do i distinguish it from the Hybrid

 NorPim is a Product Information Management System written for enterprise cloud environments with user interfaces tailored for PC, Web and Mobile.
 It is centered around Microsoft products like SQL Server, Azure, Visual Studio, C# and TypeScript.

-The code is written by one developer over the course of several years, where focus has been on *clean* and *maintainable* code.
+The code is written by one developer over the course of several years, where focus has been on *simple*, *clean* and *maintainable* code.

 **90%** of the code is produced by a Code Generator [sql2x](www.sql2x.org).
 The general idea is to use as few Frameworks and dependencies as possible in order to make a product that will stand the test of time without having to be rewritten when technology shifts happens and Frameworks and Dependencies become incompatible.